Warri Delta, Nigeria Travel Guide

 Vegetarian options possible with vegetable-based soups (Egusi without meat/fish, okro, efo riro), rice, and plantain.
 Vegan needs careful inquiry; many soups use palm oil, crayfish, or bouillon cubes with animal products.
 Clearly communicate restrictions.

-Always confirm no meat or fish stock use.
+Always confirm meat-free or fish stock use.

 Many traditional "swallows" are naturally gluten-free (pounded yam, fufu, starch).
 Rice dishes are gluten-free.
 Cross-contamination is a risk.
 Communicate severe allergies clearly (e.g., groundnuts for suya).
 Language barriers can be challenging.